chrisMYchen/RippleWS/README.md

 # RippleWS
-This is a simple client to serve Rippled Closed Ledger data.
-All closed ledger data will be output to the console.
+Creates a new node using websocket to act as both a client and a server.
+Automatically sends message to connected clients and logs responses from clients.

 ## Looking at the code
-Start at client.js
+Start at RippleNode.js

 ## Running
-`node client.js`
+`node client.js --port [port] --urls (optional) [list of urls to connect to]`

 ## Install Dependencies
 `npm install`